ETH-PBL/Stargate/README.md

 [product-screenshot]: pics/drone.png

+## Acknowledgements
+This work received support from the Swiss National Science Foundation Project 207913 "TinyTrainer: On-chip Training for TinyML devices".

 ## License

 Unless explicitly stated otherwise, the code is released under GPL-3.0, see the LICENSE file in the root of this repository for details.